Ad Code

 ✦ Fan motor bearing wear

-✦ Foreign objects ingress into the fan blades rotation area
+✦ Foreign objects ingress into the fan blades' rotation area

 ✦ Engine lubrication depletion.